 Passers-by and neighbors waved and honked their horns in approval as members picked up candy wrappers, shoes, drift wood, misplaced planks, tires, fishing rods, bottles and more.

 Don Riepe of the American Littoral Society was pleased to see the Bay being cleaned so that the natural habitat can grow and flourish in time for the warmer weather.
 Riepe was touched that despite the gloomy weather, the members came out with the same bright smiling faces and enthusiasm.
 As he has seen time and time again, Riepe witnessed the fearless volunteers haul out an abandoned 17-foot boat.
-He has come to know Church of God members for their willingness to carry out even the most daunting tasks as a result of their strong conviction in God’s help and a positive attitude.
+He has come to know Church of God members for their willingness to carry out even the most daunting tasks as a result of their positive attitude and strong conviction in God’s help.

 Volunteers of the Church of God passionately follow the example of Christ and carry out cleanups in order to restore the purity and natural beauty of the earth.
 As the garbage is removed and the water and oxygen flow again, the marshes of Jamaica Bay can host more wildlife and continue as a properly functioning ecosystem.